AfzalivE/CleanArchAndroid/README.md

 Without Dagger
 ----
 At this point, I'm not even sure if this is a good architecture anymore.
 For two views/screens, there are a LOT of classes.
+Had we done this the old Android way (foregoing fragments), we'd have two Activity classes, the three networking ones, RecyclerView adapter class, two data classes, and perhaps two more for the custom CheckBox stuff (which doesn't work right now btw), 10 total.
+Instead, we have 27, hmm but they do work pretty well and all of the functionality looks pretty modular.
+I'm not an expert though.

 One definite problem is that the QuestionsPresenterImpl seems to be the all encapsulating Root.
 Ideally, there should be something else outside it that should be managing both all Presenters.
 If that happens then both Presenters would be independent of each other.